How TerraClean DPF Cleaning Works

 One of the most popular is our DPF clean.
 DPF cleaning can help to tackle a problem faced by increasing numbers of drivers of modern diesel vehicles, whereby the unit becomes clogged with soot or ash often as a result of another component not functioning as it should.

 A diesel particulate filter (DPF) is a device which sits within a vehicle’s exhaust system and is designed to “capture” soot/diesel particles to reduce harmful emissions into our towns and cities.

 It became legal for vehicle manufacturers to fit DPFs to all vehicles when “Euro 5” emissions standards came into force in 2009, although some VMs did fit them prior to 2009.

 DPFs are intended to self-clean, through a process called “regeneration”.
-This happens under certain diving conditions and the particles are emitted, leaving only a small ash residue.
+This happens under certain driving conditions and the particles are emitted, leaving only a small ash residue.
 Sensors in the DPF unit communicate with the vehicle’s central computer (ECU) to determine when to clean/regenerate the DPF.

 So why do DPF problems occur?